anoopsarkar/nlp-class/project.md

 ### Poster Session

-There will be a poster session in downtown Vancouver on {{
+There will be a poster session at the SFU Downtown Vancouver campus on {{ site.hwdates[5].deadline }}.
-site.hwdates[5].deadline }}.
 Your group must present a poster at this poster session providing details about your final course project.

 If you are enrolled in the Machine Learning course you must present